antoinevastel/antoinevastel.github.io/_posts/2021-08-21-api-malicious-ips.md

 I decided to provide a free API to get a list of recent malicious IPs.
 Feel free to use it in any of your projects.
-IPs are collected through several sources/techniques.
+IPs are collected using several techniques.
 I'll try to add more of them in the future.

 **False positives:** I try to keep a low false-positive rate by using heuristics for which I have great certainty the IP is malicious.